 - How durable are they?

 - How do they perform in different water conditions?

 - And finally, the cost is the most important factor, so how much will you have to pay to own an inflatable?

 Choosing a perfect Inflatable kayak is a combination of your needs and kayak features.

-If Kayak features fulfill your needs, then you can select that kayak.
+If these features fulfill your needs, then you can select one.

-So Let’s answer the questions we have asked above to make it more clear.
+So Let’s answer the questions we have asked above.